edgedb/edgedb/docs/reference/protocol/dataformats.rst

 std::int32
 ==========

-The :eql:type:`std::int32` values are represented as four bytes, most significant byte first.
+:eql:type:`std::int32` values are represented as four bytes, most significant byte first.

 For example, the ``int32`` value ``655665`` is represented as: